finch1750/FT86-Database/Beginners Guide to Adjustable Suspension.md

 I am in no way responsible for any damage you do to your own car based on your choices regarding the topics in this thread.
 I also do not endorse any companies listed or vouch that they make quality products.
 Do your own research and always have a licensed mechanic perform installs and adjustments.

-##Front camber:
+### Front camber:

+#### Camber bolts
-###Camber bolts:### Camber bolts are a cheap, easy way to gain adjustable camber in the front of the car.
+Camber bolts are a cheap, easy way to gain adjustable camber in the front of the car.
 They do not have the range of camber plates but are enough for many (up to +/-2.5 degrees possibly).
 There are a few options for camber bolts.

-OEM aka crash bolts (Toyota SU003-02818; Subaru 901000394): This is a 14mm bolt that replaces the 16mm bolt in the upper hole on your strut.
+**OEM aka crash bolts (Toyota SU003-02818; Subaru 901000394):** This is a 14mm bolt that replaces the 16mm bolt in the upper hole on your strut.
 It is able to take the torque needed to tighten with enough force to not slip since it is smaller than the hole it is inserted in.
 Adjustment is done by moving the strut in or out changing the camber and then tightening.
 While I can’t find specific numbers this bolt tends to add approximately between +/- .5 to 1 degree camber.
 This bolt is the same as the factory bolt in the lower hole on your stock struts.
 CS legal camber adjustment

-SPC 81280 or Whiteline KCA416 : It is a 16mm eccentric bolt installed in the upper strut hole.
+**SPC 81280 or Whiteline KCA416:** It is a 16mm eccentric bolt installed in the upper strut hole.
 This bolt has a lobe that adjusts the strut angle by rotating the bolt when installed.
 Adds approximately +/- 1.5 degree camber.
 Whiteline bolt is a repackaged SPC bolt listed first.

-SPC 81305 or 81260: This is a 14mm eccentric camber bolt that is installed in the lower hole.
+**SPC 81305 or 81260:** This is a 14mm eccentric camber bolt that is installed in the lower hole.
 This bolt has a lobe that adjusts the strut angle by rotating the bolt when installed.
 Adds approximately +/- 1.75 degrees camber.

-Pro-tip: If you install 14mm eccentric bolts in the lower strut hole, you now have a "spare" OEM crash bolt.
+<sup>Pro-tip: If you install 14mm eccentric bolts in the lower strut hole, you now have a "spare" OEM crash bolt.
 Swap the OEM bottom bolt into the top strut hole for greater adjustability.
-This is how to achieve upwards of -2.5 on stock struts with just camber bolts.
+This is how to achieve upwards of -2.5 on stock struts with just camber bolts.</sup>

-Adjustable top mounts aka camber plates: Camber plates provide a much wider range of adjustment over camber bolts.
-They also replace the oem rubber top mounts and often are made of only metal (few exceptions like the Whiteline Com-C).
+#### Adjustable top mounts aka camber plates:
+Camber plates provide a much wider range of adjustment over camber bolts.
+They also replace the oem rubber top mounts and often are made of only metal (few exceptions like the Whiteline offset mounts or Pedders adjustable mounts ).
 While this has handling benefits as you eliminate slop it can add to NVH.
 Camber plates cost a few hundred dollars compared to under $40 for camber bolts.
 Depending on how they are designed some camber plates may raise/lower ride height slightly.
 Some camber plates also include caster adjustment as well.

-Some companies that make camber plates for the twins:
-Beatrush
-Ground Control
-HVT (no longer in business)
-Racecomp Engineering
-Raceseng
-Velox/FT86Speed Factory
-Whiteline

-Front lower control arms:
+#### Front lower control arms

 Racer X adjustable front lower control arms.
 These have both camber and caster adjustment.
 The standard range of adjustment is approximately +1 to -4 degrees camber.
 Caster adjustment is the full range until contact is made front or rear in the wheel well.
 An extended version is available for up to -6 degrees camber and custom set-ups are available up to -18 degrees of camber